babylonhealth/ios-playbook/Cookbook/Technical-Documents/NewHiresCheckList.md

 Most of the work to get the iOS project up and running is automated inside a shell script.
 Here's how to get the iOS project up and running:

-1. [Generate](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) & add the SSH key to your [GitHub account](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account)
+1. [Generate](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key), add the SSH key to your [GitHub account](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account) and [authorise](https://help.github.com/en/articles/authorizing-an-ssh-key-for-use-with-a-saml-single-sign-on-organization) it for use with single sign on.

 1. Run the `ios-onboarding` Bash script inside the `scripts` directory of this repo.
 It requires a `CODE_DIRECTORY` argument which is the parent directory